TemitopeOladokun/Generate-TV-Script/README.md

 # Generate-TV-Script

-This is my third Nanodegree project
+This is my third Nanodegree project.